Continuous eigenvalues of minimal subshifts via S-adic representations and coboundaries: Coboundaries, extension graphs and decisiveness

 \begin{corollary} Let $X \subseteq \cA^\Z$ be a minimal shift.
 Then, the extension graph $\Gamma_X(\varepsilon)$ is connected if and only if every letter-coboundary in $X$ is trivial. \end{corollary}

-In this article, we define coboundaries with values in $\R$, in contrast to other works where the codomain is $\R/\Z$ (equivalently, the unit circle in the complex plane).
+Note that this article, we define letter-coboundaries with values in $\R$, in contrast to other works where the codomain is $\R/\Z$ (equivalently, the unit circle in the complex plane).
 The following lemma, which is a consequence of \Cref{thm:manifold}, shows that this distinction makes no difference.

 \begin{lemma} Let $X \subseteq \cA^\Z$ be a transitive subshift.
 Suppose that $\tilde c \colon \cA^*\to\R/\Z$ is a morphism such that $\tilde c(u) = 0\pmod\Z$ for every return word $u$ to some letter.
 Then there exists a letter-coboundary $c\colon \cA^*\to\mathbb R$ in $X$ with $c(a) = \tilde c(a) \pmod{\Z}$ and $|c(a)| \le 1$ for all $a \in \cA$ \end{lemma} \begin{proof} By \cite[Lemma 3.17]{BCBY} (cf. \Cref{lem:cobord&rho}), there is $\tilde\rho:\cA\to\R/\Z$ such that $\tilde c(a) = \tilde\rho(b)-\tilde\rho(a)\pmod{\Z}$ for every $ab\in\cL(X)$ of length $2$.
 As in the proof of \Cref{thm:manifold}, $\tilde\rho$ is constant modulo $\mathbb Z$ on each connected component of $\Gamma_X(\varepsilon)$.
 Choose a map $\rho:\cA\to\mathbb R$, constant on each connected component of $\Gamma_X(\varepsilon)$, such that $\rho(a) = \tilde \rho(a) \pmod{\Z}$ and $|\rho(a)| \le 1/2$ for every $a \in \cA$.
 Then, by \Cref{lem:cobord&rho} there is a coboundary $c\colon\cA^*\to\R$ with $c(a)=\rho(b)-\rho(a)$ for all $ab\in\cL(X)$ of length $2$.
 Therefore $c(a) = \tilde c(a)\pmod{\Z}$ and $|c(a)| \le 1$ for every $a\in\cA$. \end{proof}